bchoi12/birdtown/README.md

 ## Game Engine Highlights
  * Custom built for the web with nearly instant load times
- * Cross platform support - play with any device that can run a (modern) web browser.
-Mobile controls coming soon™
+ * Cross platform support - play with any device that can run a (modern) web browser, including your phone
  * 3D rendering thanks to Babylon.js and WebGL
  * Fully featured voice chat with spatialized audio (and text chat)
  * Peer-to-peer, but also server authoritative (one client serves as host)